hinderling/keyword_spotting/README.md

 # Classifier

-We decided to do a simple classifier that consists of a sorted List and a treshold value K. The list
+We decided to do a simple classifier that consists of a sorted List and a treshold value K. The list is sorted in an ascending order, and K determines the number of entries from the top, that get assigned to the class.
+In this case K means that the K shortest distances are going to be considered "hits" by the classifier.

 # DTW and evaluation